socrabytes/quickfolio/README.md

 To add a new theme to Quickfolio:

 1. Create a new directory in `web/themes/` for your theme (e.g., `web/themes/aurora/`)
-2. Create the following files:
+2. In your new theme's directory, create the following files:
-   - `meta.json`: Theme metadata (name, description, tags)
+   - `meta.json`: Contains theme metadata like ID, name, description, thumbnail source, and tags.
-   - `preview.tsx`: React component for visual preview
+   - `preview.tsx`: A React component that provides a visual preview of the theme for the selection UI.
-   - `generator.ts`: Output generator (TOML, HTML, etc.)
+   - `generator.ts`: A function that takes `MVPContentData` and returns the generated site content (e.g., TOML for Hugo, or full HTML/CSS).
-   - `index.ts`: Registration file that imports the above
+   - `index.ts`: This file should export all necessary components of your theme (e.g., the theme object itself which bundles meta, preview, and generator).

-3. Register your theme by importing it in `web/themes/index.ts`
+3. Register your theme: Import your theme's main export (from its `index.ts`) into the central theme registry located at `web/themes/index.ts` and call `registerTheme()` with your theme object.

 Each theme must implement the `Theme` interface defined in `web/themes/index.ts`, which includes:
 - `meta`: Theme metadata